World Conference on Women, 1995: Global Focus: Women in Art and Culture

 Global Focus: Women in Art and Culture was a project founded by artist and project director Nancy Cusick and gave women artists the opportunity to participate in the dialogue at the World Conference of Women.
 Women artists from around the world used their chosen media as a vehicle to produce work that evoked the universal issues paramount to women, their lives, and their position within the framework of society.
 Co-sponsored by the National Museum of Women in the Arts (NMWA), Global Focus presented an art exhibition, a video festival, slide presentations, performance pieces, and workshops that showed the artistic accomplishments and creativity of women.
 Most of the 880 artworks, produced by women artists from 27 countries, were displayed at the World Trade Center in Beijing, China.
 A smaller group of works were also exhibited in Huairou, China.
 These artworks formed a visual landscape of powerful images that immortalized the women's issues and themes which encompassed the conference—Equality, Development, and Peace.

 Following the exhibition of the Global Focus artworks in Beijing, China, the corpus of works traveled to various international locations.
 Immediately after the close of the Beijing exhibit, a selection of 53 American paintings were displayed at the Elite Gallery in Moscow from October to November 1995.
 Subsequently, in November 1995, a selection of 200 works adorned the walls of the art gallery at the United States Department of Health and Human Services in Washington D.C.
 Simultaneously, another group of artworks from the collection were exhibited at the United States Information Agency also in Washington D.C.
-On March 20, 1996, the first public showing of the collection in the United States opened at NMWA in Washington D.C., with a day-long celebration revisiting and reflecting upon the experiences in Beijing.
-This exhibition, titled "Look at the World Through Women’s Eyes", was on display through April 21, 1996.
-On September 28, 1996, the collection was exhibited at George Washington University in Washington D.C., during the National Women's Satellite Conference hosted by First Lady Hillary Rodham Clinton.
+On 20 March 1996, the first public showing of the collection in the United States opened at NMWA in Washington D.C., with a day-long celebration revisiting and reflecting upon the experiences in Beijing.
+This exhibition, titled "Look at the World Through Women's Eyes", was on display through 21 April 1996.
+On 28 September 1996, the collection was exhibited at George Washington University in Washington D.C., during the National Women's Satellite Conference hosted by First Lady Hillary Rodham Clinton.
 From April to June 1997, a selection of 300 works from the collection were exhibited at the Peace Museum in Detroit.
 The last public display of the Global Focus exhibit was shown during the 20th Anniversary Celebration of the 1977 Spirit of Houston Conference in Washington D.C.
 After this final showing, the large group of artworks ended its journey, and the entire collection was presented by the project co-directors Nancy Cusick and Mal Johnson to the archives of the National Museum of Women in the Arts.